Table of contents

 What is holistic dentistry?

-Holistic dentistry is a complementary or alternative dental practice that is currently gaining much popularity as more and more people seek out natural treatment methods.
+Holistic dentistry is a complementary or alternative dental practice that is currently gaining much popularity as more and more people seek out natural tooth care and treatment methods.
 It can be compared to and thought of in the same way that acupuncture or naturopathy is alternative medicine to conventional medicine.

 Holistic dentistry is known by many different names that you may be more familiar with, such as alternative dentistry, unconventional dentistry, natural dentistry, organic dentistry, or biocompatible dentistry just to name a few.